 "An ox knows its owner, And a donkey its master's manger, But Israel does not know, My people do not understand."Isaiah 1:3(NASB)

 Of all the prophetic writings, Isaiah is one of the best loved books of the Bible.
-There are passages within its pages that contain a detailed description of Christ suffering, sorrow, rejection and death, as well as some beautiful illustrations of God's never-failing grace, His long-suffering mercy towards His people, Israel.. and their final repentance and restoration.
+There are passages within its pages that contain detailed descriptions of Christ's suffering, sorrow, rejection, and death, as well as some beautiful illustrations of God's never-failing grace, His long-suffering mercy towards His people, Israel, and their final repentance and restoration.

 Heavenly Father, thank You for the book of Isaiah and the many truths within its pages.
-Thank You that You sent Jesus to save Your people from their sin and to save ME - and place me into Your heavenly family, by grace through faith in Christ Jesus my Saviour.
-Keep me from wandering away from the truth of Your word, and give me an understanding heart and a love for You, that grows with every passing day - This I ask in Jesus name, AMEN.
+Thank You that You sent Jesus to save Your people from their sins.
+Thank You that You came to save me and place me into Your heavenly family, by grace through faith in Christ Jesus my Saviour.
+Keep me from wandering away from the truth of Your Word.
+Give me an understanding heart and a love for You that grows with every passing day.
+This I ask in Jesus’ name, AMEN.